Kuiper belt: Name

 Astronomers sometimes use the alternative name Edgeworth–Kuiper belt to credit Edgeworth, and KBOs are occasionally referred to as EKOs.
 Brian G. Marsden claims that neither deserves true credit: "Neither Edgeworth nor Kuiper wrote about anything remotely like what we are now seeing, but Fred Whipple did".
 David Jewitt comments: "If anything ...
 Fernández most nearly deserves the credit for predicting the Kuiper Belt."

 KBOs are sometimes called "kuiperoids", a name suggested by Clyde Tombaugh.
-The term "trans-Neptunian object" (TNO) is recommended for objects in the belt by several scientific groups because the term is less controversial than all others—it is not an exact synonym though, as TNOs include all objects orbiting the Sun past the orbit of Neptune, not just those in the Kuiper belt.
+The term "trans-Neptunian object" (TNO) is recommended for objects in the belt by several scientific groups because the term is less controversial than all others—it is not an exact synonym, though, as TNOs include all objects orbiting the Sun past the orbit of Neptune, not just those in the Kuiper belt.

 Structure

-At its fullest extent (but excluding the scattered disc), including its outlying regions, the Kuiper belt stretches from roughly 30–55 AU.
+At its fullest extent, including its outlying regions (but excluding the scattered disc), the Kuiper belt stretches from roughly 30–55 AU.
 The main body of the belt is generally accepted to extend from the 2:3 mean-motion resonance (see below) at 39.5 AU to the 1:2 resonance at roughly 48 AU.
 The Kuiper belt is quite thick, with the main concentration extending as much as ten degrees outside the ecliptic plane and a more diffuse distribution of objects extending several times farther.
 Overall it more resembles a torus or doughnut than a belt.
 Its mean position is inclined to the ecliptic by 1.86 degrees.

 The presence of Neptune has a profound effect on the Kuiper belt's structure due to orbital resonances.
 Over a timescale comparable to the age of the Solar System, Neptune's gravity destabilises the orbits of any objects that happen to lie in certain regions, and either sends them into the inner Solar System or out into the scattered disc or interstellar space.
 This causes the Kuiper belt to have pronounced gaps in its current layout, similar to the Kirkwood gaps in the asteroid belt.
 In the region between 40 and 42 AU, for instance, no objects can retain a stable orbit over such times, and any observed in that region must have migrated there relatively recently.